We bring together a unique fusion of the arts and fitness.

-The danceSing experience is centered around the positive mental and physical wellbeing of our people.
+The danceSing experience centres around the positive mental and physical wellbeing of our people.
 Fun, fitness, and friendship, at your pace.

 Whether you’re looking to learn something new, maintain or develop your fitness, or simply connect and make new friends, the danceSing team are there to advise, motivate and inspire. danceSing is the inclusive, intergenerational, feel-good wellbeing experience like no other.

 With a wealth of knowledge and combining years of experience, passion, energy, and enthusiasm, meet the creative team bringing wellness to the nation.

 Claire is an experienced project manager and business intelligence analyst with extensive experience across a wide range of business planning environments and sectors, including: Private; Local Government; Civil Service; Housing; and Higher Education.
 Claire has worked with some of the leading organisations in the UK (and beyond) including Proctor and Gamble and Durham University.

 Claire has been a consultant for danceSing since February 2018 before formally joining the company in April 2019.
 Claire is primarily responsible for overseeing business development and operational growth of the company, its resources and assets.
 Claire is passionate about creating a five-star experience and delivering excellent customer service.

 Claire’s mission is to take danceSing from strength to strength!

 Lindsay Ashworth Fraser trained as a musician at University of Strathclyde and in Musical Theatre at Mountview Academy of Theatre Arts and has worked as a freelance musician, actor, singer and voiceover artist for over 15 years.

 Throughout her varied career, Lindsay has performed in plays, musicals and pantomimes throughout the UK and her strong choral tradition also led to many years' work as a session singer in London.
 Lindsay has sang for some of the world’s leading film composers at Abbey Road, Air Lyndhurst and Angel Studios.
 If you hear a choir on a Dreamworks animation, chances are Lindsay’s voice is in there somewhere!

 Since moving back to Glasgow and having her son, Lindsay has grown her own business onlineMD, which provides musical support to some of the UK’s top theatre performers and launched vintage vocal trio The St. Andrews’ Sisters.